-This one-pot, oven braised beef stew is filled with hunks of browned beef and vegetables like potatoes, carrots, mushrooms and green beans along with fresh herbs and garlic in rich, deep flavorful gravy.
-Just this thing to warm your up on a cold winter’s day!
+This one-pot, Oven Braised Beef Stew is filled with hunks of browned beef and vegetables like potatoes, carrots, mushrooms and green beans along with fresh herbs and garlic in a rich and deeply flavorful gravy.
+Yields 10 (1½-cup) servings.

 To Make This Braised Beef Stew You Will Need: